Q- What is a pullip?

 Question- Ack my doll broke or I hate ___ type of body, can I rebody a pullip?

-Answer – Yes, pullips can be rebodied.
+Answer – As a part of Groove’s new MIO line doll bodies are now available to be purchased separately through retailers such as Pullipstyle.
+Pullips can also be rebodied with other types of bodies too.
 The popular choices for rebodying pullip are obitsu and volks, some people rebody all of their pullips for aesthetics/poseability others have all their dolls on their respective stock bodies.
 It is important to note that all not pullips have a skintone that can be easily matched, the Another series of dolls are just one example of dolls that are not an easy match.
 Obitsus can be bought from Junkyspot or HLJ, several other stores carry them as well they are available in a variety of colors and sizes (23 cm, 25 cm, 27cm).
 They are also available in two body types soft bust or hard bust, as well in a variety of bust sizes.
 27cm is the preferred size for rebodying a pullip but 25cm and 23cm can also be used and can be good to represent a younger character or variety in heights.
 Volks are another popular choice, they are not as prevalent as obitsu they can be purchased through VolksUSA .
 They are also available in a variety of bust sizes.
 Requiemart has excellent tutorials on how to rebody dolls with either body type obitsu and volks.

 Question- What size wig do pullips use?
 Where can I buy wigs for pullip?